celestiaorg/celestia-app/x/qgb/overview.md

 An attestation digest is a bytes array containing a digest of the attestation relevant information.
 More on this in the [hashes formats](#hashes-format) section.

 The orchestrator generally needs access to the validator's RPC/gRPC endpoints.
 However, it still can use public ones if needed.
 Its only hard requirement is having access to the specific private key for the target validator.
-Otherwise, the signatures will be invalid and the validator might get slashed.
+Otherwise, the signatures will be invalid and the validator could get slashed in future versions.

 ### [Relayer](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/orchestrator.md)